drivendataorg/visiomel-melanoma-runtime/README.md

 - Use information from other images in the test set in making a prediction for a given tif file.
 - Print or log any information about the test metadata or test images, including specific data values and aggregations such as sums, means, or counts.

-**Participants who violate these guidelines will be subject for disqualification from the competition.**
+**Participants who violate the rules will be subject for disqualification from the competition.**

 ## Testing a submission locally